 If you are in a collision with a truck, you should collect and keep the same kinds of evidence that might be available after a car accident.
-This could include the truck driver’s information, names of witnesses, police reports, and photographs of the accident site.
+This includes the truck driver’s information, names of witnesses, police reports, and photographs of the accident site.
 Commercial trucks are also subject to a myriad of federal and state rules that require truck drivers and their employers to maintain information about the truck and its driver–including the driver’s daily log and inspection reports.

 If you have suffered serious injuries in a South Florida truck accident, the law offices of Kogan & DiSalvo can help organize the evidence you have and obtain that which you still need.
 It will be critical to the outcome of your case.
 Please review some of the evidence discussed below.
 When you are ready, call to speak with a truck accident attorney at the firm.